-According to the articles of association, the Company has a capital band with a lower limit of CHF 83,003,745.50 and an upper limit of CHF 91,304,112.
-The board of directors is authorized to increase the share capital at any time but no later than by April 19, 2028, once or several times and in any amounts, by up to CHF 8,300,366.50.
-The capital increase may be effected by issuing up to 721,771 registered shares that are to be fully paid in with a nominal value of CHF 11.50 each, up to the upper limit of the capital band.
-The Board of Directors shall issue the necessary provisions, insofar as they are not included in the authorizing resolution of the General Meeting of Shareholders.
-The board of directors will determine the amount of issue, date of dividend entitlement and kind of contributions.
+The Company has a capital band with a lower limit of CHF 70,135,275 and an upper limit of CHF 85,505,994.
+The Board is authorized to increase the share capital at any time until 19 April 2029 at the latest, on one or more occasions and in any amount, by issuing up to 731,939 fully paid-up registered shares with a par value of CHF 10.50 each or to reduce the share capital by cancelling up to 731,939 registered shares with a par value of CHF10.50 each or to increase or reduce the par value of the existing registered shares up to the upper limit, respectively down to the lower limit.

+The Board shall issue the necessary provisions, insofar as they are not included in the authorizing resolution of the General Meeting of Shareholders.
+In case of an increase of the share capital within the capital band, the Board will determine the issue amount, date of dividend entitlement and kind of contribution.